JessicaBorja/LanguageAnnotationApp/readme.md

 # Visualizing the annotations
 [viz_annotations.py](./scripts/viz_annotations.py)
-Please modify the database directory and the
+Please modify the database directory and the desired indices to visualize in the file.
 ```
-python get_annotations.py
+python viz_annotations.py
 ```